On this page you will find the answers to frequently asked questions. You can also perform searches here using the search box below.

 The Calculation tool first calculates which gas springs and end fittings you need and then by clicking on the shopping basket, you go to place your order.
 The contents of the shopping basket will be displayed and via ‘Continue to Checkout’ you can place your order by filling in your address details and finally making your payment.

-In principle all the products that we offer via our web shop are in stock and you can expect the products to be with you within 1-2 working days, except for items for Northern/Southern Ireland which can be 2 – 5 working days.
+In principle all the products that we offer via our web shop are in stock and you can expect the products to be with you within 1 – 2 working days, except for items for some parts of Scotland, the Highlands and Northern/Southern Ireland which can be 2 – 5 working days.
 For larger quantities it is advisable to ask us what the delivery period is.
 You can always inquire about the interim status of your order by sending an email.

 Yes, that definitely matters.
 Applying only one gas spring is cheaper, but this can have its drawbacks.
 If you choose one gas strut instead of two, then this gas spring will basically need to be twice as strong.
 Usually our Calculation tool (which will calculate what kind of gas springs you need) will also choose a slightly more robust gas strut if you indicate that you want only one gas spring.
 There will need to be more force in just one gas spring.
 We recommend that you use two gas springs and mount them on both sides of the cover.
 The forces will then be distributed evenly across the cover or the hatch.
 This results in everything remaining straight and true.
 If you do choose one gas spring, we recommend you mount it in the middle of the cover, if you mount the gas strut on one side of the cover, most of the load will transfer to the opposite side, which will cause it to slant and twist or remain open and not close properly.
 With our Calculation tool you can easily see what the difference is if you indicate whether you are looking for one or two gas springs.
 We recommend that you use this Calculation tool in determining the gas spring or gas springs that you are looking for, because it takes into account many different forces at play.
 The strength of the cover and your hinges are obviously not included in the calculation because they are unknown to us.